The statistics on the longevity of small businesses may not be too comforting.

 Instead of wearing yourself out, make sure to prioritize your workload.
 Outsource the tasks that can be done by someone else, as that will allow you to focus on high-value activities that bring profit and unleash business growth.

 Although it may not be easy to trust others or accept help, it’s much more effective to delegate the tasks that aren’t in your area of expertise or are not valuable of your time.
-This way you can free up your schedule and boost your productivity.
+You can click here to see how to make the delegation process informed and effective by using work time tracker This way you can free up your schedule and boost your productivity.

 3. Not Fully Committing to Your Business